-This general information page about Bali covers the history, geography of the island to the tourism industry sector in general and briefly.
+This general information page about Bali covers everything from the history, geography of the island to the tourism industry sector in general and briefly.

-About the island of Bali, of course, you are already familiar with this province with the capital city of Denpasar, right?
+Regarding the island of Bali, of course you are already familiar with the province whose capital is Denpasar, right?

-Starting from the beauty of nature and culture.
-Until the original customs of Indonesian ancestors, the heritage is still well preserved on this island of the gods.
+Starting from the natural beauty of Bali and its culture.
+Down to the original customs of Indonesian ancestors, the heritage is still neatly preserved on this island of the gods.

 General Information About Bali

-The island of Bali is one of the more than 17.000 islands in Indonesia.
+Bali Island is one of the more than 17.000 islands in Indonesia.
 With an island area of 153 km long and 112 km wide and an island area of 123,98 km2.

-The area of this island is half the area of the province of East Java and about 3,2 km from Ketapang, the eastern part of the island of Java.
+The area of this island is half the area of East Java Province and about 3,2 km from Ketapang, the eastern part of Java Island.

-Geographically, the island is located on an imaginary line 8°25′23″ south latitude and 115°14′55″ east longitude.
-This is what makes Bali a tropical climate like other parts of Indonesia.
+Geographically, this island is located on an imaginary line of 8°25′23″ south latitude and 115°14′55″ east longitude.
+This is what makes it have a tropical climate like other parts of Indonesia.

-Bali Islands It is also the last chain of tropical islands in an imaginary line that marks the separation of the Asian and Australasian ecological zones.
+Bali Islands is also the last chain of tropical islands, the imaginary line that marks the separation of the Asian and Australasian ecological zones.

-Topologically the island of Bali stretches mountains from the west of the island to the east.
-It is flanked between the island of Java in the west and the island of Lombok in the east.
+Topologically, this island stretches across mountains from the west of the island to the east.
+Sandwiched between the western island of Java and the eastern island of Lombok.

 Among these mountains there are a number of active volcanoes and unlike: